pts/dosmc/README.txt

   $ ./download_openwatcom.sh  # Run only once.

-  $ ./dosmc prog.c  # Creates prog.exe.
+  $ ./dosmc examples/prog.c  # Creates prog.exe.

-  $ ./dosmc -bt=com prog.c  # Creates prog.com.
+  $ ./dosmc -bt=com examples/prog.c  # Creates prog.com.

-To try it, run `dosbox .' (without the quotes), and within the DOSBox window, run prog.exe or prog.com .
+To try it, run `dosbox examples' (without the quotes), and within the DOSBox window, run prog.exe or prog.com .
 The expected output is `ZYfghiHello!'
 (without the quotes).